What is a Sin Tax?

 1. Discourage unhealthy or immoral behavior

 Research shows that the sin taxes imposed on tobacco and alcohol actually discourage the consumption of the substances.
-The reduction in the consumption of tobacco and alcohol leads to a decline in health issues associated with the consumption of the harmful substances.
+The reduction in the consumption of tobacco and alcohol leads to a decline in health issues associated with the consumption of harmful substances.

 2. Cover the costs